lifepillar/nanoc4-template/README.md

 To update [Font Awesome](http://fortawesome.github.io/Font-Awesome/), download the latest release and put it inside the `static` folder (only the `fonts` and `scss` folders are needed).

+## Usage and customization

+First of all, edit the site's metadata at the bottom of `nanoc.yaml`.
+Such metadata consist of the site's title, slogan, author, etc…, and menu data.
+For example, to add a link to the main menu, just add a title/link pair to the `menu` item.

+In the frontmatter of any item, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just after `<body>`, and just before `</body>`, respectively.
+For example, for a page that includes MathJax, Disqus comments and Google Analytics, your frontmatter might look like this:

+    ---
+    title: My Page
+    head: [mathjax]
+    endbody: [disqus, analytics]
+    ---

+Each variable takes a list of names of partials, which must exist inside `layouts/partials`.
+You may use your own partials in the same way.
+Of course, for a bunch of pages having the same structure, it is better to define a custom layout.